Disabled Students' Allowances Full Time Undergraduate, Northern Ireland Students

 This can include a long-term health condition, mental-health condition, physical disability or specific learning difficulty such as dyslexia or dyspraxia.

 You can apply for Disabled Students' Allowances on their own or alongside any other available finance as part of your student finance application.

-The quickest way make your student finance application is to sign into your student finance account.
+The quickest way to apply is to sign into your student finance account.